Canada tax rule curbs Airbnb deductions to ease rental shortage

 "Many Canadians earn extra income through home sharing to make ends meet at a time of increasing inflation, interest rates and cost of living."

-Starting in 2024, 5he government will spend C$50 million ($36 million) over three years to enable municipal enforcement of restrictions on short-term rentals.
+Starting in 2024, the government will spend C$50 million ($36 million) over three years to enable municipal enforcement of restrictions on short-term rentals.

 Housing supply has failed to keep up with Canada's immigration-fueled population growth, and housing prices soared during the COVID pandemic as low mortgage rates encouraged higher offers from buyers working from home.